 A teacher in the Greater Nanticoke Area School District, Biehl said she was drawn to the position for the opportunity to coach at the collegiate level and the excellence associated with Penn State athletics.

 She holds a wealth of volleyball experience spanning well over a decade as a player, coach and official in northeastern Pennsylvania.
-She first made her mark in the area as a setter and outside hitter at Misericordia University.
-During her college career, Biehl set an all-time career record for service aces with 227, averaging 1.44 aces per game over her career, a school record that remains to this day.
+She first made her mark in the area as a setter and outside hitter for the Cougars at Misericordia University.
+During her college career, Biehl set an all-time career record for service aces with 227, averaging 1.44 aces per game over her career, a record for the Cougars that remains to this day.
 Following her collegiate experience, Biehl went on coach volleyball at Lake-Lehman High School for five years, where she led the team to two straight PIAA District 2 title game appearances that culminated in winning the district crown in 1997.